 If you have any doubts or questions please contact your dealer or the appropriate Hope distributor for your country.

 1.3.
 System identification

-There are three current brake designs; the Closed 2 using the Pro lever, the Mini and M4 both using the Mini lever
+There are three current brake designs; the Mono Mini, Mono M4 and Mono6-ti, all using the Mini lever